pabloargote/pabloargote.github.io/_pages/publications.md

 ## Work in Progress

-"Anti-Elite Attitudes and Support for Independent Candidates", with Giancarlo Visconti (Forthcoming in Plos One).

 "Politics Matter: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino (Accepted in The Russell Sage Foundation Journal of the Social Sciences ).